Road Services - Overlegal truck permit process for crossing King County-owned bridges

 - For trucks that have not been rated before, please allow a minimum of three working days for the engineer to perform a bridge analysis and evaluation to determine if a permit can be issued for your truck.

-- The reviewed application and permit are returned to Real Estate Services, where they will be emailed to you.
+- The reviewed application and permit are returned to Road Services, where they will be emailed to you.
 A flow chart describing the overlegal load permit process can be viewed for your reference.

 Trucks that will routinely carry overlegal loads on a specific route(s) of bridge crossings may be eligible for pre-approval and be given longer duration permits for those loads and routes.
 King County encourages the use of this timesaving service for all frequent haulers of overlegal loads.
 The application process is the same as listed above.